 Pour the almonds and cashews into the food processor and pulse a few times until they are semi-chopped.
 Add all the remaining ingredients into the food processor.
 Pulse a few times and then on low or until it starts forming together into a sticky mixture.
 Line an 8 x 8 pan (or really any pan) with wax paper.
-I used a spatula to flatten the mixture into an even consistency in the pan.
-Smooth out the top and edges.
-Place in the refrigerator for 2 hours.
-Cut to desired width.
+Roll into about one and a half inch balls and place in pan.
+Put in the fridge for about an hour.
 Store in an air tight container in the refrigerator or counter.

 Avocados should possibly become their own food group in our household for how often we buy them.
 We don’t just frequently buy them, we buy them in bulk to always have them on hand.
 I’ll thank Costco for that brilliant idea of bulked food items.
 Please and thank you, even for a family of two. 🙂 When you have four ripe avocados, what’s a girl to do other than make guacamole, that Eric so sweetly pointed out, is my own take on guacamole for how simple it is compared to a “standard” recipe.
 I grinned because that’s exactly what I love about it.
 The simplicity.